flemay/3musketeers/docs/guide/environment-variables.md

 ### With Make and Docker

-Everything covered in section `With Make and Compose` can be applied here except Docker won't use `docker-compose.yml`.
+Everything covered in section [With Make and Compose][linkSectionWithMakeAndCompose] can be applied here except Docker won't use `docker-compose.yml`.
 Here's an example with the explicit method:

 ```makefile
 # Makefile